quantiota/Raspberry-Pi-AI-Agent-Host-Book/01-introduction/01-chapter1.md

 Please note that while we strive to keep this document up-to-date, the field of AI is continuously evolving.
 For the latest information and developments, we recommend staying active in relevant online communities and keeping up with the latest research.

-# How to set up the AI Agent Host on Raspberry Pi
+## How to set up the AI Agent Host on Raspberry Pi

-## How to test

 The AI Agent Host was tested on DietPi installed on a Raspberry Pi 4 8GB.
 No other Linux distributions have been tested, but the instructions should be reasonably straightforward to adapt.